JeansPanT/Denty/README.md

-# Denty Appointment Management System
+# Denty App v1.0 BETA

 This is a web-based application designed for managing patient appointments, records, and payments for a dental clinic.
 The system is built using Java, JSP, Servlets, MySQL, and Tomcat.
 The frontend utilizes Bootstrap for styling, and the application is optimized for both desktop and mobile usage.